 Does the NIAAA have an agenda or a bias?
 Official federal policy is to reduce the mean per capita consumption of alcohol.
 It must adhere to that policy.

 Some years ago NIAAA employees conducted research.
-It found that moderate drinking was associated with better health than abstaining.
+It found that moderate drinking linked with better health than abstaining.
 However, they were prohibited from submitting the results for publication.
 That’s because, according to a memo from their superiors, that information would “not be in the public interest.”

 The agency continued its resistance.
 So Congress later pressured it to award some grants to evaluate the effects (not the possible benefits) of moderate drinking.